conversejs/converse.js/docs/source/configuration.rst

 The nickname will be included in presence requests to other users and will also be used as the default nickname when entering MUC chatrooms.

-This value will have first preference (i.e. used instead of any other nickname source, such as the VCard `nickname` value).
+This value will have first preference ahead of other nickname sources, such as the VCard `nickname` value.

 notify_all_room_messages